Aloshi/EmulationStation/THEMES.md

 ### The `<include>` tag

-You can include theme files within theme files, similar to `#include` in C (though the mechanism is different, the effect is the same).
+You can include theme files within theme files, similar to `#include` in C (though the internal mechanism is different, the effect is the same).
 Example:

 `~/.emulationstation/all_themes.xml`:
 ```xml